Group Visits | Armstrong Campus

 - Groups are limited to a minimum of 10 students and a maximum of 30 students.

-- Groups must have at least 1 chaperone visible on the virtual tour at all times.
+- Groups must have at least 1 chaperone for every 10 students.

 - Group visits are for high school students or transfer students only.
 Your group must consist of 90% high school or transfer students to be accommodated.
 We are unable to schedule middle and elementary aged tours at this time.